vernonbechel/tailpractice/README.md

 # My own tailwindcss practice.

 ## First task - work with PowerShell because git bash is not letting me push.
+- next is a line for add the first of a group of 2 commits